Steiner-254/JS-Files-Analyzer/README.md

 1. Clone or download the script to your local machine.

-2. Create a text file named `jsfiles.txt` in the same directory as the script.
+2. Create a text file named `jsfiles.txt` with the JS File URLs in the same directory as the script.

 3. Populate `jsfiles.txt` with the URLs of the JS endpoints you want to search, each URL on a new line.